Simplify your projects with the Agile (Scrum) methodology

 Access to the right systems

-We first focus on obtaining the necessary access to the various systems.
-For this purpose, we have established a dedicated role within Tinx called the Gatekeeper, which any team member can perform.
+We start by obtaining the necessary access to various systems.
+For this purpose, we have established a dedicated role within Tinx: the Gatekeeper; any member of our team can fulfil this role.

 In the case of customer A, we have access to WordPress, Shopware, and D365 Business Central.
-Simultaneously, we whitelist our internal IP addresses for their systems.
+Simultaneously, our internal IP addresses are whitelisted for their systems.

 Downloading Tinx software and establishing connections

-Customer A then downloads the Tinx WooCommerce & Shopware Connectors from Microsoft AppSource and installs them in D365 Business Central.
-A test connection is set up to validate the successful API integration between the different systems.
+Customer A has downloaded the Tinx WooCommerce & Shopware Connectors from Microsoft AppSource and installed them in D365 Business Central.
+A test connection is set up to validate whether a successful API connection is possible between the different systems.

 Official project scheduling

-After successful validation, internal approval is given to schedule the project officially.
-This is determined in our weekly team meeting.
-The project kick-off can now be scheduled, initiating the next phase.
+After successful validation, internal approval is granted to officially schedule the project.
+This is determined during our weekly team meetings.
+The project’s start (kick-off) can now be scheduled, allowing the next phase to begin!

 Kick-off meeting and communication agreements

-During the kick-off meeting with customer A, we thoroughly review the agreed-upon scope documents (in collaboration with our sales department).
-As the go-live deadline is approaching quickly, we agreed to meet digitally with the customer twice a week to discuss project progress and address any questions or concerns.
+During the kick-off meeting with customer A, we go through the agreed-upon scope documents (in collaboration with our sales department) in detail.
+Since the go-live deadline is quite soon, we agreed to meet digitally with the customer twice a week to discuss project progress and address any questions or concerns.

 Additional functionalities needed during the project

-During the implementation, the Tinx Consultant and the customer realised that additional functionalities were required to be achieved within the set deadline.
-Based on customer A’s evolving insights, requesting additional hours for the requested functionalities is advised.
-The Tinx Consultant assesses the estimate and impact on the project.
-After the customer’s approval, the project resumes, including the newly established functionalities.
+During implementation, both the Tinx Consultant and the customer realize that additional functionalities are required and must be achieved within the set deadline.
+Based on the evolving insights of customer A, we advise them to request additional hours for the desired functionalities.
+A Tinx Consultant assesses the estimation and impact on the project.
+Once the customer agrees, the project resumes, including the newly defined functionalities.

-Ultimately, the project is delivered one month before the deadline.
-Customer A receives a demo of the delivered project, after which the customer can proceed with testing.
+Ultimately, the project was delivered one month ahead of the deadline.
+Customer A receives a demo of the delivered project, allowing them to start testing.

 Customer A reserves two weeks internally for independent testing.
-With the help of a set of test tasks we have prepared, the customer can easily conduct testing on their own.
-In this tool, there is an option to ask questions and provide feedback on individual tasks.
+They can easily conduct independent testing using a set of test tasks we have prepared.
+This tool also allows them to ask questions and provide feedback on individual tasks.

-From the test results, we receive feedback from the customer and process this feedback within one week.
-Customer A approves going live with the current setup!
+From the test results, we receive feedback from the customer and address this feedback within one week.
+Customer A approves the current setup for the go-live!

-We perform the project’s go-live over the weekend at the customer’s request to minimise the impact on business processes, especially for the logistics and finance departments.
+Upon the customer’s request, we launched the project over the weekend to minimize the impact on business processes, especially for the logistics and finance departments.

 Phase 4: Aftercare

-We initiate the aftercare phase.
+We begin with aftercare.
 The consultant who worked on the project remains on standby for two weeks after the go-live.
-If any issues arise during this period, the Tinx Consultant is always available to address any problems or questions with priority.
+If any issues or questions arise during these two weeks, the Tinx Consultant is available to address them promptly.

-If these two weeks go smoothly, the project will be transferred to our support department.
-The support team assists the customer with any potential questions.
+If these two weeks proceed smoothly, the project will be transferred to our support department.
+The support department assists the customer further in addressing any potential questions.

-Have questions about our projects?
-Contact us, and we’ll be happy to assist you.
+Or do you have questions about our projects?
+Please contact us; we’re happy to assist you.